MinionAttack/conllu-conll-tool/README.md

 This is a tool to convert *CoNLL-U* format files to *CoNLL* format files and manipulate training, validation and test sets.

-This script has five features:
+This script has six features:

 1. Convert files in *CoNLL-U* format to *CoNLL* format.
 2. Combine several files of a given training phase into one file.